mim1q/mods-wiki/docs/minecells/spawner_runes.md

 {{since("1.20.1-1.6.1")}}

-Modpack developers can now tweak the attributes of the entities spawned by Spawner Runes individually.
+Modpack developers can tweak the attributes of the entities spawned by Spawner Runes individually.
-This means Mine Cells dungeons can finally be adjusted to the pack's difficulty.
+This means Mine Cells dungeons can be adjusted to the pack's difficulty.

 To tweak the attributes, include the optional `attributes` map field in the desired element of `entries`, like so: